 • Elisha Sweeney, providing support for website development

-• Marina Tuffy, Psychotherapist, representing the LGBT Community
+• Marina Tuffy, a Psychotherapist, representing the LGBT Community